Self-service checkouts have become a staple in British supermarkets and fast-food restaurants – unsurprisingly, to cut costs on staff.

 The software is linked with the old Lightspeed Restaurant POS software (L Series) that’s more advanced than the latest K Series.
 The Self-Order Menu app will simply populate the self-service checkout with your food and drink menu from the POS system.

 The app has two modes: ‘Kiosk’ where customers pay on the iPad at the time of ordering and ‘Table’ where customers place orders but pay the waiter after the meal.
-Only Lightspeed’s own payment system works with it.
+That’s really useful, but only Lightspeed’s own payment system works with it.

 Advantages: Convenient for Lightspeed users.
 Kiosk and Table modes.
 Overall decent POS system.